I was horse mad as a child.

 And I’m aware many people who struggle with emotion-driven overeating feel the same.

 Getting to Know your Wary Side

 If you were bullied as child, or if the people around you when you were growing up weren’t trustworthy, you can develop a side to your personality that believes no one is worthy of your trust.
 This Wary Side cautions you to be careful in your interactions with others in case you’re taken advantage of or you get hurt.
 In this way, it believes it’s helping you.
 “That’s a good thing”, you might say, and it some ways it is – it’s not wise to blindly trust everyone we come into contact with.

 What’s the Downside?

 The Wary Side is suspicious of everyone’s motives and is constantly on the lookout for evidence of dishonesty and disloyalty – and will find it.
-If a friend lets you down in some way, instead of stopping to consider if their error was simply because they’re human, the Wary Side can have you cut ties with them altogether.
+If a friend lets you down in some way, instead of stopping to consider if their mistake was simply because they’re human, the Wary Side will have you cut ties with them altogether.
 It doesn’t evaluate if there’s a strong underlying trust in the relationship, it just wants to protect you.